 Activities for Teachers of Young Children

-This arrow will take you back to the first page of the Fall Activity Theme and the schoolhouse will take you to Activity Central.
+Clicking this arrow will take you back to the first page of the Fall Activity Theme.
+Clicking the schoolhouse will take you to Activity Central.

 |Print this Theme||More!

 Materials: Small dixie cups , squirrel pattern and nuts.

 Description: Teachers take a squirrel pattern and staple it to dixie cups.
 Write a number on each squirrel.
 Now, have the child count out how many nuts they need for that squirrel.
 Have a different number on each squirrel.
 You can also have the child take nuts away from the squirrel, to see how many he has left.

 three's I find are not quite ready for this.
 I find that by the end of

 a tree with bare limbs.